 Joe McGinnity was truly an "Iron Man" in almost every sense.
 Though he said that the nickname came from his off-season work in his wife's family business, an iron foundry in McAlester, Oklahoma, McGinnity became famous for pitching both ends of doubleheaders and led his league in innings pitched four times in the five seasons from 1900 to 1904.
 He was also an "Iron Man" in terms of longevity: he pitched professionally until age 54, racking up 246 wins in the major leagues and another 240 in the minors, a combined total topped only by Cy Young.
 A stocky 5'11" right-hander, McGinnity for most of his career weighed a good deal more than the 206 lbs. that is listed in record books.
 He owed his durability to a style of delivery that saw him alternate between overhand, sidearm, and a wicked underhanded curve that he called "Old Sal."
 "I've pitched for 30 years and I believe I've averaged over 30 games a season, and in all my experiences I've never had what I could truthfully call a sore arm," Joe confided.

-Joseph Jerome McGinty (he changed his last name to McGinnity as an adult) was born on March 19, 1871, in the Quad City of Rock Island, Illinois, at the junction of the Rock and Mississippi rivers.
+Joseph Jerome McGinty (he changed his last name to McGinnity as an adult) was born on March 19, 1871, in Cornwall, Illinois.
 His early minor-league career gave no indication of the success to come: in 1893-94 he was a combined 21-29 for Montgomery of the Southern Association and Kansas City of the Western League, with more walks than strikeouts and far more hits than innings pitched.
 Returning to Springfield, Illinois, McGinnity operated a saloon and built a reputation as a tough character, serving as his own bouncer when the need arose.
 He also pitched at the semipro level for the next three years, and it was then that he discovered Old Sal, the pitch that changed his career.
 In 1898 McGinnity returned to professional baseball with Peoria of the Western Association, going 9-4 with fewer hits (118) than innings (142) and more strikeouts (74) than walks (60) for the first time in his professional career.

 Turning down an offer of almost twice as much to return to Brooklyn, Joe McGinnity signed for $2,800 with the Baltimore franchise in the new American League, managed by his old manager-teammate on the 1899 Orioles, John McGraw.
 McGinnity's career almost ended on August 21, 1901, when he spat tobacco juice in the face of umpire Tom Connolly, precipitating an on-field donnybrook that led to the ejections of teammates Mike Donlin and Bill Keister, as well as Detroit's Kid Elberfeld.
 McGinnity was arrested and hauled before a judge, but his bigger concern was AL president Ban Johnson, who wanted his league free from brawls, especially of the umpire-baiting variety.
 Initially Johnson announced that he was permanently suspending the burly pitcher, but he reduced the suspension to 12 days when a penitent McGinnity agreed to apologize to Connolly.
 Joe made up for lost time by pitching both halves of two September doubleheaders, earning split decisions in each.
 Despite mediocre support, he finished the season at 26-20 and led the AL in games (48), complete games (39), and innings pitched (382).